Shlomo-Moller/react-hooks-diduct/doc/component-lifecycle.md

 ## State Update -> Re-Render

 When a component update its state, it re-renders its element with the new state values.
-Again - not necessarily with actual change on the screen.
 An update in the component causes React to update the DOM accordingly ([only what is necessary](./rendering-elements.md#react-only-updates-whats-necessary)).